KaddeOucif/neo4j_workshop_basics/README.md

 	<summary> <b> 8.
 DISTINCT, ORDER BY and LIMIT</b></summary>
 	<br>

-// eliminate duplicates using DISTINCT
+Eliminate duplicates using DISTINCT
 ```
 MATCH (p:Person)-[:DIRECTED | ACTED_IN]->(m:Movie)
 WHERE p.name = 'Tom Hanks'
 RETURN DISTINCT m.title, m.released
 ```

-// eliminate duplicates using DISTINCT in lists, f.e.
+Eliminate duplicates using DISTINCT in lists, f.e.
 Tom Hanks acted and directed "That Thing You Do"
 ```
 MATCH (p:Person)-[:ACTED_IN | DIRECTED | WROTE]->(m:Movie)
 WHERE m.released = 1996
 RETURN m.title, collect(DISTINCT p.name) AS credits
 ```

-// ordering results
+Return your results in a certain order.
 ```
 MATCH (p:Person)-[:DIRECTED | ACTED_IN]->(m:Movie)
 WHERE p.name = 'Tom Hanks' OR p.name = 'Keanu Reeves'